ruc-datalab/DINGO/README.md

 # Evaluation

 ## Data Prepare
  The predicted results of the model need to be organized into a multi-level file format similar to `data/test_data`, and named as `data/{model_name}`, for example `data/llama-7B`.
-Specifically, for the sample format in `data/test_data` as follows,
+Specifically, each example should be in the following form:

  ```sh
 {